Absorbent Granules

 4. How to dispose of absorbent granules?

-Disposal of absorbent granules depends on the type of liquid they have absorbed.
-If the granules have been used to clean up non-hazardous spills, they can often be disposed of as regular waste.
-However, if they have absorbed hazardous materials like oils or chemicals, they must be treated as hazardous waste.
+However, they must be treated as hazardous waste if they have absorbed hazardous materials like oils or chemicals.
 Consult local regulations and guidelines for proper disposal methods, and consider using licensed waste disposal services for safe and compliant handling.
-Always ensure the granules are placed in sealed, labelled disposal bags to prevent any leakage or contamination.
+Always ensure the granules are placed in sealed, labelled disposal bags to prevent leakage or contamination.